rock-gui/gui-vizkit3d_debug_drawings/README.md

 #### Serialization
+Commands are serialized using boost to send them through rock ports as opaque type containing a binary blob with the serialized data.
+The Opaque conversion can be found [in this repository](https://github.com/arneboe/gui-orogen-vizkit3d_debug_drawings).

+Boost serialization was chosen over typekit serialization because typekit cannot handle virtual inheritance.

 #### Why is the Backend Thread-Local?
 As mentioned above the whole backend is thread-local.
 I.e. a separate instance of the backend exists for each thread.
 This design was chosen because this library is intended to be used inside the ROCK framework.
 Most of the time each ROCK task runs in its own thread.
 Thus to be able to distinguish between drawing commands from different tasks and attach the ports to the correct tasks the library needs to be thread local.
 Otherwise drawing commands from task *A* might be falsely send to a port on task *B*.

+#### Why is the whole drawing state sent through ports every time?
+The way rock-display connects ports allows for message loss.
+I.e. when too may messages are sent, they are dropped.
+This happens regularly.
+Thus we have to send the whole drawing state every time.
+Sending only incremental updates might lead to a corrupt state due to message loss.

 Inspiration